-Here is some useful information to help you understand how work-study is awarded.
+Here is some useful information to help you understand how work-study is offered.

-- Students begin receiving official financial aid award letters as early as April.
-Apply early as work-study is awarded on a first-come, first served basis and funding is limited.
+- Students begin receiving financial aid offers as early as March.
+Complete the FAFSA early as work-study is offered on a first-come, first-served basis and funding is limited.

-- Students who have earned work-study previously are automatically awarded if they apply early and still qualify based on financial need.
+- Students who have earned work-study previously are given it automatically if they apply early and still qualify based on financial need.

-- Work-study funds are NEVER applied automatically to a student's bill.
-They are used to pay the student directly for hours worked at a work-study job.
+- Work-study is never applied directly to a student's bill.
+The student is paid bi-weekly for hours worked at a work-study job.

-- Work-study does not indicate the opportunity to "study while you work".
-Students are only paid for hours that they work and must request permission from a supervisor to conduct any personal activity on the job.
+- Work-study jobs are regular part-time jobs, even though it may sound like it implies doing schoolwork during work hours.
+Students are only paid for the hours that they work and must request permission from a supervisor to conduct any personal activity on the job.

-- Student Employment maintains a work-study waitlist for eligible students who don't receive an award automatically.
+- Student Employment maintains a work-study waitlist for eligible students who don't receive an offer automatically.

 - View important work-study dates and deadlines.